-The BDA segment provides primary medical and ancillary benefit exchange and outsourcing services to active employees and retirees across both the group and individual markets.
-A significant portion of the revenue in this segment is recurring in nature, driven by either the commissions from the policies we sell in our employer-based Medicare broking business, or from long-term service contracts with our clients that typically range from three to five years.
-Revenue across this segment may be seasonal, driven by the magnitude and timing of client enrollment activities, which often occur during the fourth quarter, with increased membership levels typically effective January 1, after calendar year-end benefits elections.
-On July 30, 2019, the Company acquired TRANZACT, which operates as part of the BDA segment.
+The BDA segment provided primary medical and ancillary benefit exchange and outsourcing services to active employees and retirees across both the group and individual markets.
+A significant portion of the revenue in this segment was recurring in nature, driven by either the commissions from the policies we sell, or from long-term service contracts with our clients that typically range from three to five years.
+Revenue across this segment may have been seasonal, driven by the magnitude and timing of client enrollment activities, which often occur during the fourth quarter, with increased membership levels typically effective January 1, after calendar year-end benefits elections.
+On July 30, 2019, the Company acquired TRANZACT, which operated as part of the BDA segment.
 TRANZACT experiences seasonally higher revenue during the fourth quarter due primarily to the timing of the Federal Medicare Open Enrollment window.

-BDA generated approximately 15% of our segment revenue for the year ended December 31, 2020.
-BDA provides services via three related offerings to customers primarily in the U.S.:
+BDA generated approximately 17% of our segment revenue for the year ended December 31, 2021.
+BDA provided services via three related offerings to customers primarily in the U.S.:

-Benefits Outsourcing - This service line is focused on serving active employee groups for clients across the U.S. We use our proprietary technology to provide a broad suite of health and welfare and pension administration outsourcing services, including tools to enable benefit modeling, decision support, enrollment and benefit choice.

-- Individual Marketplace This service line offers decision support processes and tools to connect consumers with insurance carriers in private individual and Medicare markets.
+- Benefits Outsourcing This service line is focused on serving active employee groups for clients across the U.S. We use our proprietary technology to provide a broad suite of health and welfare and pension administration outsourcing services, including tools to enable benefit modeling, decision support, enrollment and benefit choice. - Individual Marketplace This service line offers decision support processes and tools to connect consumers with insurance carriers in private individual and Medicare markets.
 Individual Marketplace serves both employer-based and direct-to-consumer populations through its end-to-end consumer acquisition and engagement platforms, which tightly integrate call routing technology, an efficient quoting and enrollment engine, a customer relations management system and deep links with insurance carriers. - Benefits Accounts This service line delivers consumer-driven healthcare and reimbursement accounts, including health savings accounts, health reimbursement arrangements and other consumer-directed accounts to our benefits outsourcing, individual marketplace and employer clients.